RevereVCAdmin/2023-fs-intern-assessment/README.md

 -The filter updates the list in real time based on the selected location

-To complete the assessment, fork this repository and create a new branch titled "YOURNAME-2023-FS-Assessment".
-Once you are finished, create a pull request to the main repository.
+To complete the assessment, fork this repository, clone to your machine, install the dependencies, and begin working on the acceptance criteria.
+Once you are finished, create a pull request to the main repository named "YOURNAME-2023-fs-assessment".

 ## Usage